Cross-Impact of Order Flow Imbalance in Equity Markets: Forecasting future returns

-\paragraph{Discussion on the forward-looking models.} Tables \ref{tab:pi_ci} and \ref{tab:pi_ci_for} reveal that, in contrast to the price-impact model, multi-asset OFIs can provide considerably more additional explanatory power for \textit{future returns} compared to \textit{contemporaneous returns}.
-A possible explanation for this asymmetric phenomenon is that there exists a time lag between when the OFIs of a given stock are formed (a so-called \textit{flow formation period}) and the actual time when traders notice this change of flow and incorporate it into their trading models.
-For example, assume a trader submitted an unexpectedly large amount of buy limit orders of Apple (AAPL) at 10:00, at either the first level or potentially deeper in the book.
-Other traders (most likely, not high-frequency players) may notice this anomaly and adjust their portfolios (including Apple) at a much later time, for example 10:01.
+Tables \ref{tab:pi_ci_for} and \ref{tab:pi_ci_for_eco} reveal that, in contrast to the price impact model, multi-asset OFIs can provide considerably more additional explanatory power for \textit{future returns} compared to \textit{contemporaneous returns}.
+A possible explanation for this asymmetric phenomenon is that there exists a time lag between when the OFIs of a given stock are formed (a so-called \textit{flow formation period}) and the actual time when traders notice this change of flow and incorporate it into their trading model (see \citet{buccheri2021high}).\footnote{{A closely-related phenomenon is the Epps effect documented by \citet{epps1979comovements}, which showed that the empirical correlation estimates tend to decrease when the sampling is done at high frequencies.
+Previous research (including \citet{reno2003closer, toth2009epps, zhang2011estimating}) demonstrated that the Epps effect might be explained by the non-synchronicity, the possible lead-lag relationship between stock returns, etc. \citet{toth2009epps} also described that the Epps effect might be caused by the reaction time of traders to news and events, which is usually spread out over a time interval of a few minutes.}} For example, assume a trader submitted an unexpectedly large amount of buy limit orders of Apple (AAPL) at 10:00 am, at either the first level or potentially deeper in the book.
+Other traders may notice this anomaly and adjust their portfolios (including Apple) at a later time, for example, 10:01 am.
 In this case, the OFIs of Apple may indicate future price changes of other stocks.

-Consistent with our explanation, \citet{hou2007industry} argues that the gradual diffusion of industry information is a leading cause of the lead-lag effect in stock returns. \citet{cohen2008economic} find that certain stock prices do not promptly incorporate news pertaining to economically related firms, due to the presence of investors subject to attention constraints.
-Further research should be undertaken to investigate the origins of success of multi-asset OFIs in predicting future returns.
+Consistent with our explanation, \citet{hou2007industry} argued that the gradual diffusion of industry information is a leading cause of the lead-lag effect in stock returns. \citet{cohen2008economic} found that certain stock prices do not promptly incorporate news pertaining to economically related firms, due to the presence of investors subject to attention constraints.
+Further research should be undertaken to investigate the origins of the success of multi-asset OFIs in predicting future returns.